Robinlovelace/open-gat/README.md

-Integrating geographic analysis in transport planning: origins, software and open source solutions
+Open source software for geographic analysis in transport planning
 ================
-2019-11-13
+2019-12-01

 <!-- should be integrated in transport planning tools. -->